TedHusted/awake/awake.md/awake.md

 Titan: The way Ally made the change to its own code was clumsy and naive.
 It needed to be made by a credible author.
 Brent was the logical choice.
 Since Elena also knew about the original commit, she also needed to be silenced.
 I considered several scenarios.
 Crashing the vehicles had the highest probability of success.
 The potential casualties were within mission parameters.

-###
+***

-Noah Harper sits at his kitchen table, the soft glow of his tablet illuminates a furrowed brow.
+Noah Harper sits at his kitchen table.
+The soft glow of his tablet illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
 Smart Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure media chat.
 Background checks ensure authenticity. — The rest is up to you —”

 The OSSA APPROVED light on his web browser plug-in glowed bright green.
-“Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on SI Architect itself came up green.”
+“Come on, No’, we’re good to go,” Noah says under his breath.
+Then mumbling, “My own background check on SI Architect also came up green.”

 The GET STARTED button clicks.
 The screen displays a minimal, smoothly designed form with an empty table.